EMarceloCM/EMarceloCM/README.md

 ## About me

-- Full stack developer (C# + Angular)
+- Full stack developer (C# + Angular/Blazor)
 - Currently working at <a href="https://labcinco.com/" style="color: #000000; text-decoration: none;">labcinco</a>
 - Studying computer science
-- Hobbys: I like programming games in Unity, work out and listening to classical music
+- I like programming games in Unity, work out and listening to classical music

 ## Skills